 Be a Tracking Leader

-The Tracking Leader is the keystone of the Wolverine Tracking Project’s Winter Tracking Surveys.
+Tracking Leaders are the keystone of the Wolverine Tracking Project’s Winter Tracking Surveys.

-Tracking Leaders not only share their knowledge and skills with others, but in so doing develop their knowledge base and skill sets even further.
+Tracking Leaders share their knowledge and skills with others, and in so doing become part of a community where they can develop their skills even further.

-Tracking Leaders not only share their knowledge and skills with others, but in so doing develop their knowledge base and skill sets even further.
+Tracking Leaders share their knowledge and skills with others, and in so doing become part of a community where they can develop their skills even further.

 |